COMP6900/COMP6900.github.io/pages/Lectures/lec1.md

 Week 1-3
 - Asst1, upload to comp6900.github.io/asst1/22s1
-- Hardware
+- Hardware, Introduction and my Spectro Laptop Design
-- Kernel Basics
+- Kernel Basics, Paging and Memory Management, Drivers, etc.
 - Low level programming with ASM, C and Rust
     - Cross Compilation
 - Introduction to Quanta, an OS that just works
 - Introduction to Rei, a language that just works on Quanta
-  - Pseudocode will be written in Rei
+  - Pseudocode written in Rei

 Week 4-7
 - Asst2, upload to comp6900.github.io/asst2/22s1